tlatsas/darui/README.md

 ### Introduction

 Darui is a simple program written in python.
 It parses rss feeds and matches feed entries against supplied keywords.
-It undertakes to do the tedious work of filtering your rss entries.
 Matched entries are sent to your email using python's smtplib.
-It is named after an [anime character](http://naruto.wikia.com/wiki/Darui) who is constantly referring to things or events as being "dull".
+It undertakes to do the tedious work of filtering your rss entries, that's why it is named after an [anime character](http://naruto.wikia.com/wiki/Darui) who is constantly referring to things or events as being "dull".

 ### Dependencies